-Building Information Models for existing facilities are useful for renovation, facility management and retrofitting purposes.
-BIMs, however, need a high level of detail to achieve the above purposes.
-Point clouds can only offer information regarding the objects visible with a naked eye.
-Hence, they can only assist in the first level of detail of BIMs.
-In our research, we aim in facilitating the creation of 3D models.
 We proposed an algorithm which successfully detects floors, walls and ceilings in Manhattan-World structures.
 The algorithm uses simple geometric priors to determine which planar surfaces correspond to the sought structural elements.
 It is divided into two sections, one referring to the horizontal surfaces and the second to the vertical surfaces.
 The algorithm has been tested in a laser scanned point cloud.
-We have proven that the precision is over 86% and issues regarding the clutter have been successfully tackled.
+We have proven that the precision is over 90% and issues regarding the clutter have been successfully tackled.
 Hence, our goal of minimizing the manual effort needed to detect structural elements in a building has been significantly accomplished.

+.
 However, this is only the first step in creating 3D models from point clouds.
 Our next goal in this process of capturing the as-is conditions is the generation of IFC models.
-We have extracted the dominant structural elements and we can now extract information regarding their length, width, height and position, which will constitute the basis for the IFC model generation.
-It is important to further examine how clutter affects the accuracy of the created IFC model, since clutter affects the completeness and accuracy of the object.
+Having extracted the dominant structural elements, we can now extract information regarding their length, width, height and position, which will constitute the basis for the IFC model generation..